 TEKsystems’ approach emphasized maintaining a solid partnership with Recorded Books throughout the engagement.
 The client recognized and appreciated our commitment to partnership and dedication to keeping them plugged into our activities and the overall process.
 Having worked with TEKsystems in the past—and given this engagement called for rapid technical support—Recorded Books selected TEKsystems because they knew we were capable of delivering quality value on time and were confident in our services.

-Leveraging our Montreal Solution Centre (MSC), TEKsystems assembled as many as nine resources to perform this engagement; the team included a project manager, delivery manager, business analysts and solution architects.
+Leveraging our Montreal Innovation Centre, TEKsystems assembled as many as nine resources to perform this engagement; the team included a project manager, delivery manager, business analysts and solution architects.

 The client was under a tight timeline but still required buy-in, support and funding approval from senior leadership.
 Immediately upon being awarded this program, TEKsystems conducted an Inception phase where we spent the initial few weeks exploring the environment and preparing high-level documentation for Recorded Books’ leaders to review.